 - 3 tablespoons powdered sugar or granulated sugar

-- Break up the graham crackers and place them in a food processor.
+Break up the graham crackers and place them in a food processor.
 Add half of the toasted coconut (1/3 cup), to the food processor.
-Reserve the other ⅓ cup of toasted coconut for garnish.
+Reserve the other 1/3 cup of toasted coconut for garnishing the pie.
 Process the graham crackers and coconut into fine crumbs.
 Pour into a large bowl and stir in the sugar and melted butter.
 Once all of the graham cracker crumbs are moistened, press the crumb mixture into the bottom and up the sides of a 9 inch pie plate.
 Bake the crust for 15-20 minutes, until lightly toasted and golden brown.
 Cool the crust while making the filling.